There’s no doubt Australia is one of the most remote, fascinating, and highly developed countries in the world.

-From amazing sightseeing and plenty of aquatic delights to excellent adventure activities, there’s absolutely nothing you can’t do during your holidays to Australia.
-But, as often happens in life, good things are the hardest to come.
-Obviously it’s not easy to decide on visiting one of the world’s most remote countries – long way, short time and sometimes pretty expensive flights.
-However, according to those who’ve already taken the plunge, all these are nothing compared to the wonderful Australian experience.
+However, as often happens in life, good things are the hardest to come.
+Obviously it’s not easy to decide on visiting one of the world’s most remote countries – long way, short time, and sometimes pretty expensive flights.
+Nevertheless, according to those who’ve already taken the plunge, all these are nothing compared to the wonderful Australian experience.
 Once you’ll be in, you’ll never want to leave.
-Besides, Australia is not only an adventure-seeker delight, but also a paradise for budget travelers.
+Besides, Australia is so much more than just a paradise for adventure seekers, it is a delight for foodies, art lovers, and budget travelers.

 Here are 5 big things that hopefully will bring you to Australia someday soon:

-Some are mystical, others strange or maybe utterly beautiful, but one thing is for sure – Australia is home to some rare, fabulous natural wonders.
-From Queensland’s famous Great Barrier Reef which embodies the only living piece of Earth noticeable from space to the spectacular, sacred Uluru there are countless such amazing sites that worth to be seen and enjoyed at least once in a lifetime.
-Other magnificent places in Australia include the Pinnacles, the impressive Fraser Island, Kakadu with its amazing tropical biodiversity, MacKenzie Falls, the astonishing Blue Mountains, the sandstone area of the Bungle Bungle Range and many more.
+Some are mystical, others strange or utterly beautiful, but one thing is for sure – Australia is home to some rare, fabulous natural wonders.
+From Queensland’s famous Great Barrier Reef, which embodies the only living piece of Earth noticeable from space, to the spectacular, sacred Uluru, there are countless such amazing sites worth seeing and enjoying Down Under at least once in a lifetime.

-The vibrant arts scene, the charming laid-back atmosphere, the cultural diversity of its inhabitants, their friendly nature and the high quality of life here make from Australia a wonderful, welcoming country.
-You simply cannot help falling in love with the Aussies’ relaxed way of life, their liberal thinking or their passion for outdoor activities.
+The vibrant art scene and charming laid-back atmosphere, along with the cultural diversity of its inhabitants, their friendly nature, and the high quality of life here, make Australia a wonderful, welcoming country.
+You simply cannot help falling in love with the Aussies’ relaxed way of life, their liberal thinking, or their passion for outdoor activities.

 Australia is a paradise for adventure enthusiasts.
-Whether you choose to explore the country’s outback wilderness, to surf along its incredibly diverse coastline, to snorkel the Great Barrier Reef, to sail in the Whitsundays or to do everything in between, you will certainly be spoiled for choices in this adrenaline-pumping destination.
+Whether you choose to explore the country’s outback wilderness, surf along its incredibly diverse coastlines, snorkel the Great Barrier Reef, sail in the Whitsundays, or try something in between, you will certainly be spoiled for choices in this adrenaline-pumping destination.